Resource File Generator (Resgen.exe)

 ResXResourceWriter Class Creates a .resx file from specified resources.

-Text files can only contain string resources.
+Text (.txt or .restext) files can only contain string resources.
 String resources are useful if you are writing an application that must have strings translated into several languages.
 For example, you can easily regionalize menu strings by using the appropriate string resource.
 Resgen.exe reads text files containing name/value pairs, where the name is a string that describes the resource and the value is the resource string itself.
 You must specify each name/value pair on a separate line as follows:

 Note that empty strings are permitted in text files.
 For example:

-A text file must be saved with UTF8 or Unicode encoding, unless it contains only characters in the plain Roman alphabet, without diacritical marks such as the cedilla, umlaut, and tilde.
-For example, Resgen.exe removes extended ANSI characters when it processes a text file that does not have UTF8 or Unicode encoding.
+A text file must be saved with UTF-8 or Unicode encoding unless it contains only characters in the plain Roman alphabet, without diacritical marks such as the cedilla, umlaut, and tilde.
+For example, Resgen.exe removes extended ANSI characters when it processes a text file that does not have UTF-8 or Unicode encoding.

 Resgen.exe checks the text file for duplicate resource names.
 If the text file contains duplicate resource names, Resgen.exe will emit a warning and ignore the duplicate names.
 For more details on the text file format, see Resources in Text File Format.

 In order to create a .resources file containing embedded nonstring objects, you must either use Resgen.exe to convert a .resx file containing objects or add the object resources to your file directly from code, using the methods provided by the ResourceWriter Class.
-If you use Resgen.exe to convert a .resources file containing objects to a .txt file, all the string resources will be converted correctly, but the data types of the nonstring objects will also be written to the file as strings.
+If you use Resgen.exe to convert a .resources file containing objects to a text file, all the string resources will be converted correctly, but the data types of the nonstring objects will also be written to the file as strings.
 You will lose the embedded objects in the conversion and Resgen.exe will report that an error occurred in retrieving the resources.

 When you are finished creating .resources files with Resgen.exe, use the Assembly Linker (Al.exe) to either embed the resources in a runtime binary executable or compile them into satellite assemblies.